-It has been over seven years since the day I ended my sugar addiction.
+It has been several years since the day I ended my sugar addiction.
 Perhaps it sounds much more serious than it was.
 But for me, it was something I couldn’t control.
 No matter what, I always had to have my sugar fix.

 Whether it was in my morning coffee, on top of my oatmeal or a part of my post-dinner ritual, sugar played a significant role in my life.

-I realized it was a problem when I started to gain weight in my early 30s.
-Since I worked out every day, I couldn’t understand why I suddenly had an extra layer of body fat in my midsection.
+I knew it was a problem when I started to gain weight in my early 30s.
+I worked out everyday, so I couldn’t understand why I suddenly had an extra layer of body fat in my midsection.
 For the most part, I was a healthy eater — or so I thought.

 Until I met Maggie, the fitness model and personal trainer who changed my life.
-Over the years, I watched her grace the cover of Oxygen Magazine.
-So when I found out that she was a trainer based in Toronto, I knew I needed to connect with her.
-I reached out and told her I wanted to lose some weight and prepare for a fitness competition — a lofty goal I had set for my self in hopes of finding my abs some day.
+Over the years, I watched her grace the cover of Oxygen Magazine ; a well-known fitness publication.
+When I found out she was a trainer in Toronto, I knew we needed to connect.
+I reached out and told her I wanted to lose some weight and prepare for a fitness competition — a lofty goal I had set for myself in hopes of finding my abs some day.

 Well it worked!
 After two weeks of following a restrictive diet that excluded any form of carbohydrates (other than some vegetables), I dropped the sugar cravings, excess belly fat and nearly eight pounds.
 In fact, I no longer recognized the woman in the mirror.
 I was down several pant sizes and went from a medium to a small/extra small in almost everything.
 My clothing was literally falling off of me.